-PROGRAM 3.2: Rehabilitation/Acquisition of Substandard Dwelling Units dwelling units will be required to rent the units to lower-income households and to sign a rent limitation agreement for specified minimum time period.
+PROGRAM 3.2: Rehabilitation/Acquisition of Substandard Dwelling Units overcrowding.
+Owners of rental properties who are assisted in financing the rehabilitation of their dwelling units will be required to rent the units to lower-income households and to sign a rent limitation agreement for specified minimum time period.